Zoe Colbeck is the General Manager for the National Trust at Chartwell.

 The children led a peripatetic life, often travelling with her from their home in Ireland (the ‘Little Lodge’, where the Churchills lived when his grandfather, the 7th Duke of Marlborough, became Viceroy of Ireland), to the Isle of Wight, to Blenheim and to London.

-Finest Hour 175, Winter 2017 Page 06 By Anne Sebba Anne Sebba is the author of Les Parisiennes: How the Women of Paris Lived, Loved and Died under Nazi Occupation (St Martin’s Press, 2016).
+Anne Sebba is the author of Les Parisiennes: How the Women of Paris Lived, Loved and Died under Nazi Occupation (St Martin’s Press, 2016).
 Quotations in this article are from her biography American Jennie: The Remarkable Life of Lady Randolph Churchill (2007).

-Finest Hour 175, Winter 2017 Page 04 By David Freeman, January 2017 Winston Churchill was surrounded by strong women all his life, from the day he was born until the day he died.
+Winston Churchill was surrounded by strong women all his life, from the day he was born until the day he died.
 This can easily be overlooked, given that his professional career took place at a time when politics was all but exclusively the realm of men.
 Yet Churchill absolutely required the nurturing, the example, and the strength of mind that the women in his life provided.
 In this issue we look at some of the key women in the life of the Greatest Briton.

 Churchill’s story begins with his mother Jennie Jerome.
 Bright and beautiful, Jennie was frustratingly constrained by the conventions of her time.
 Anne Sebba examines how Jennie attempted to be an independent woman.
 Constrained himself as a child by the customs for raising the children of the well-to-do in Victorian Britain, Churchill received the attention he desperately needed from his beloved nanny.
 Katherine Barnett tells the story of the blessed Mrs. Everest.